 Hemoglobin derivatives are altered forms of hemoglobin.
 Hemoglobin is a protein in red blood cells that moves oxygen and carbon dioxide between the lungs and body tissues.

 This article discusses the test used to detect and measure the amount of hemoglobin derivatives in your blood.

-The test is done using a small needle to collect a sample of blood from an artery.
-The sample may be collected from an artery in the wrist, groin, or arm.
+The test is done using a small needle to collect a sample of blood from a vein or an artery.
+The sample may be collected from a vein or artery in the wrist, groin, or arm.

 Before blood is drawn, the health care provider may test circulation to the hand (if the wrist is the site).
 After the blood is drawn, pressure applied to the puncture site for a few minutes stops the bleeding.

 For children, it may help to explain how the test will feel and why it is done.
 This may make the child feel less nervous.

 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

 The carboxyhemoglobin test is used to diagnose carbon monoxide poisoning.
 It is also used to detect changes in hemoglobin that may result from certain drugs.
 Some chemicals or drugs can change the hemoglobin so it no longer works properly.